data-lessons/library-webscraping-DEPRECATED/README.md

 professions.
 It builds on the work of [Software Carpentry](http://software-carpentry.org/) and [Data Carpentry](http://www.datacarpentry.org/).

 Library Carpentry is in the commons and for the commons.
-It is not tied to any institution of person.
+It is not tied to any institution or person.
 For more information on Library Carpentry, see our website [librarycarpentry.github.io/outline/](librarycarpentry.github.io/outline/).